ariscript/www/content/about.md

 I believe that computing techonolgy can and should be used for more good than what we're currently seeing, especially in the AI space.
 We should aim for more responsible and equitable development of these systems, in a way that benefits all.
-Technology comes with huge potential to benefit humanity, but must be wielded with the right priorities in mind (which is unfortunately not all that common).
+Technology comes with huge potential to benefit humanity, but must be used with all of its impacts considered (which is unfortunately not all that common).

 I'm a firm believer in
 [Free Software](https://www.gnu.org/philosophy/free-sw.html), as users should ultimately have control over what code is being run on their computers, and the freedom to see how the programs they use work.
 I strive to make all my publicly available code free to use.

+I'm currently open to be hired for co-op!
+If you're an employer and want to see my resumé, find a way to get in contact with me.